sylvainhalle/PaperShell/Readme.md

     }

-Three different sets of commands and syntax for the same data, and all this while `article.cls` already provides commands doing exactly that which could have easily been overridden!
+Three different sets of commands and syntax for the same data, and all this while `article.cls` already provides commands doing exactly that, which could have easily been overridden!
 Therefore, switching between classes requires some amount of braindead, yet frustrating copy-pasting from existing files you have, which arguably becomes quite mind-numbing when you've been doing